 Expanding the number of collaborative research projects between investigators both within UTSW and between UTSW and other neighboring institutions.

 Providing a fertile environment for the development of vision research programs of junior faculty members, and for new vision researchers recruited into the University.

 Providing resources and training to assist graduate students, medical students, and post-doctoral fellows with their research projects.

 Our NEI Center Core consists of three Resource/Service Modules, each directed by a faculty member with experience and expertise in their unit’s focus area.

-The Department of Ophthalmology also sponsors a Visual Sciences Seminar Series and Works in Progress Series to promote interdisciplinary collaborations between investigators on campus and in the Dallas-Fort Worth area.
+The Department of Ophthalmology also sponsors events to promote interdisciplinary collaborations between investigators on campus and in the Dallas-Fort Worth area.